 School of International Service

 Prior to coming to SIS she was a visiting fellow at Brown University’s Watson Institute for International Studies.
-Dr. Jinnah is also a consultant for the International Institute for Sustainable Development (IISD), where she covers CITES and UNFCCC processes for IISD's Earth Negotiations Bulletin.
+Dr. Jinnah was also formerly a consultant for the International Institute for Sustainable Development (IISD), where she reported on CITES and UNFCCC processes for IISD's Earth Negotiations Bulletin.

-- SIS-School of International Service
+- SIS-School of Intl Service

 - SIS - 302

 To request an interview for a

 news story, call AU Communications